Skip to main content

 Connection: Gmail API / Outlook API

 Superhuman is built around speed.
-The iOS app loads instantly, gestures are responsive, and every action aims to minimize the time you spend in your inbox.
-AI features include thread summaries, draft assistance, and conversational search.
+The iOS app loads instantly, gestures are responsive, and every action aims to minimize time in your inbox.
+AI features include thread summaries, "Instant Reply" drafts, and conversational search.

 7. Canary Mail: Best for Privacy